-Aggressive driving is a dangerous in any vehicle; but in a truck or trailer, aggressive driving can lead to a catastrophic accident resulting in injuries or death.
+Aggressive driving is a dangerous in any vehicle; but in a semi-truck, aggressive driving can lead to a catastrophic crash resulting in injuries or death.

-Determining the validity of your claim that aggressive driving was the cause of a trucking accident is a crucial step in proceeding with pursuing action against the driver, owner, and/or insurance company.
-Here are a few common known signs of an aggressive truck driver:
+Determining the validity of your claim that aggressive driving was the cause of a trucking crash is a crucial step in proceeding with pursuing action against the driver, owner, and/or insurance company.
+Here are a few commonly known signs of an aggressive truck driver:

 - Careless Passing: Utilizing blinkers and proper passing etiquette isn’t just there as a courtesy to other drivers; their use is mandated by law.
 Passing smaller vehicles careless can result in catastrophic accidents.

 - Failing to Yield: Failing to give the right-of-way or allowing proper time for oncoming traffic to pass

 - Tailgating: Like trains, trucks require far more time to come to a complete stop than regular vehicles.
 Following a vehicle too closely exponentially increases the likelihood of being unable to stop in the event of an interruption to normal traffic flow.